5and5/BO2-Remix/README.md

 - Current zone
 - Trap timer
 - All hud can be turned on with `hud_all 1`
-- Hud color can be changed with `hud_color 1 1 1` "1" can be any value from 0 to 1
+- Hud text color can be changed with `hud_color 1 1 1` "1" can be any value from 0 to 1
 - Health bar hud color can be changed with `hud_color_health 1 1 1` "1" can be any value from 0 to 1

 ### Player